wui-hong/tp/docs/DeveloperGuide.md

 * 1a.
 Person does not exist in the contact list.
   * 1a1.
 Spend n Split informs the user that the person does not exist in the contact list.
   * 1a2.
 Use case resumes at step 2.
+* 1b.
+User does not have an outstanding balance with the person.
+  * 1b1.
+Spend n Split informs the user that there is no outstanding balance with that person.
+  * 1b2.
+Use case resumes at step 3.
 ---

 **Use Case: UC10 - Delete a Transaction**